TrystanLea/blog/pages/en/thoughtexperiment.md

 Lets imagine that the first task is to source, grow enough food to eat...

-1. zcb food and diets, land use model, explore implications on biodiversity of different dietary choices.
+1. [ZeroCarbonBritain](http://zerocarbonbritain.org/) food and diets, land use model, explore implications on biodiversity of different dietary choices.
 How much of the land gets used up?...

 2. shelter and biomass heat, land area implications, timber, hemp